mirzaghaderi/rtpcr/README.md

 ### Generating plot
-`qpcrTTESTplot` function generates a bar plot of Fold Changes and confidence intervals for the target genes. the `qpcrTTESTplot` function accepts any gene name and any replicates. `qpcrTTESTplot` function automatically put appropriate signs of **, * on top of the plot columns based on the output p-values.
+`qpcrTTESTplot` function generates a bar plot of Fold Changes and confidence intervals for the target genes. the `qpcrTTESTplot` function accepts any gene name and any replicates. `qpcrTTESTplot` function automatically puts appropriate signs of **, * on top of the plot columns based on the output p-values.